acikgozb/tcp-ip-journey/1-ping/README.md

 Here comes another important point about DNS, there are _tons_ of DNS servers around the world, and there is a specific order of execution happening once a DNS query is sent from a host.

-The first place to look for DNS records is actually the computer itself.
+The first place to look for DNS records is actually the host itself.
 On Unix/Linux, there is a special file called `hosts` that can hold the DNS records.
-If the requested IP address can be found on the `hosts` file, the host actually does not send a DNS query segment to the network itself.
+If the requested IP address can be found on the `hosts` file, the host actually does not send a DNS query to the network itself.

-Let's check the `hosts` file on the example computer:
+Let's check the `hosts` file on the test host:

 ```bash
 cat /etc/hosts